MarioCruz/PoemOMatic/README.md

 Next give the serial port permission to be used:
 ```
-$ sudo usermod -a -G dialout pi
+sudo usermod -a -G dialout pi
 ```

-Let's reboot and make sure everything is ok:
+Now reboot, to make sure everything is okay:
 ```
 sudo shutdown -r now
 ```